 When Katharsisdrill is not pathetically trying to influence the world with his art, he eats, sleeps in his Wyzard’s tower, buys ancient tomes for his library and has intellectual debates with elegant women, none of which is cheap.

-If you want to support the free artistic labor of Katharsisdrill there are numerous ways to do so:
+If you want to support the free artistic labour of Katharsisdrill there are ways to do so:

 The Katharsisdrill webshop sells comics, prints and other goods in fine quality.